1836 United States presidential election in Virginia

 A presidential election was held in Virginia on November 7, 1836 as part of the 1836 United States presidential election.
 Voters chose 23 representatives, or electors to the Electoral College, who voted for President and Vice President.

-Virginia voted for the Democratic candidate, Martin Van Buren, over Whig candidate Hugh White.
+Virginia voted for the Democratic candidate, Martin Van Buren, over Whig candidate Hugh Lawson White.
 Van Buren won Virginia by a margin of 13.29%.
 While Van Buren's national running mate was Richard Mentor Johnson, the Virginia Democratic electors refused to support his candidacy and voted for William Smith of South Carolina.